Ulrike Ottinger: Career

-Other activities
+Other activies

-Ottinger has also worked as a photographer, lithographer and painter.Ottinger has been a past faculty member of The European Graduate School and, since 2019, she has been a member of the Academy of Motion Picture Arts and Sciences.
+Ottinger has also worked as a photographer, lithographer, and painter.
+Ottinger was previously a faculty member of the European Graduate School.
+Since 2019 she been a member of the Academy of Motion Picture Arts and Sciences.

 Personal life

 Ottinger has lived in Berlin since 1973.
-She is a lesbian and has always been open about her sexuality.
+She is a lesbian and has been open about her sexuality for her whole career.